 Comfort and style after mastectomy

-Rosie Brave and Sam Jackman are designers of a new breast form
+Rosie Brave and Sam Jackman, designers of Boost

-Rosie Brave, a postgraduate researcher, and Sam Jackman, an Arts and Heritage Consultant, have created a new reimagined prosthesis (artificial breast form) to be used by women after a mastectomy.
-Their product is designed to transform a women’s confidence to help them feel valued and empowered.
-It was inspired after Sam’s mother was treated for breast cancer and was issued an unattractive lump of beige silicon to use as a prosthesis.
-It looked medical – a reminder of the frightening illness that necessitated it.
+Rosie Brave, a postgraduate researcher, and Sam Jackman, an Arts and Heritage Consultant, have created a reimagined external breast prosthesis to be used by women after mastectomy.
+Boost is designed to transform women’s confidence to help them feel valued and empowered.
+It was inspired after Sam’s mother was treated for breast cancer and was issued an unattractive lump of beige silicone to use as a prosthesis.
+It looked medical – a reminder of the frightening disease that necessitated it.

 Their product will offer an alternative that moves the prosthesis away from its medical connotations.
-Available in a choice of colours, textures and patterns it is aesthetically pleasing, breathable and comfortable.
+Available in a choice of design styles, their new breast form is aesthetically pleasing and comfortable to wear.
 Rosie and Sam applied to Spark to access expertise that could help them to develop a business model that puts women’s experiences at the heart of the design process.